IBM-Blockchain-Archive/marbles/tutorial_part2.md

 ***

 ##Part 2 Goals
-- Server pushes block/marble updates to client when a new block event has occured (polling based)
+- Server pushes block/marble updates to client when a new block event has occurred (polling based)
 - User's can advertise to trade/exchange their marbles (ie willing to trade large red for large blue/yellow/green)
 - User can remove their pending open trades
 - User identity (fake login as user1 or user2)